HANJARO | 漢字路 | 한자로 ♪～（･ε･ )

 here’s an example of a hanja word that I couldn’t figure out from the hangeul and the context.
 It happened like a year ago or maybe years ago ??
 It’s the only example I can come up with right now because I’ve been loving the hanjaro site and I’ve gotten more literate (in sense of understanding what I’m reading as opposed to being able to read shit out loud) in Korean these past few years.
 Variations of this has happened to me so many times!

 Also sometime last year, I tried learning from Korean news through this Japanese site that provides korean news in Japanese with links to the original articles in KOrean.
 For a second I thought that having a Japanese translation would lower my apprehension and burden dramatically.
 It was a big fail because I don’t like reading about news about government/economics/etc especially when I don’t live in Korea… that stuff bores me.
 It’s like watching the weather segment of the Korean news except it’s 100 times harder to understand and I live in America.
 Also darting my eyes between hangeul and Japanese searching for the translation of the unknown word is a pain.
+Also, sometimes the Japanese version of the article would omit the sentence that I specifically wanted clarification on!
 More than anything the site made go why the hell would I read this in Korean when there is a Japanese translation with all that kanji since it’s so dense with sino-words written in hangeul.
 I think this year I may try to learn from this site since now I have hanjaro added to my arsenal.
 I will blog about it if I go through with it~ I’m thinking of setting low goals like 1 article a month etc. EDIT: I did not do this because I have a million other things I’d read in Korean than korean news articles about politics and whatever other boring topics on that site… I’m not into reading news regardless of the language at least the hard-hitting news.
 I will read news about stuff I’m interested in.
 Life’s too short to read stuff you’re not interested in.
 EDIT: this youtube channel is pretty cool.
 They put japanese subs on short korean news clips and i find it helpful for training listening comprehension haha. i find it better than watching it with english subs, korean subs, no subs in the situation where I watch the video only ONCE with rewinding because my korean level is high and japanese subs serve as fantastic hints https://www.youtube.com/channel/UCkSHg01LkqghdfbE_Ru5amg tHIS REMINDS me of the time I saw BoA in a Japanese documentary-type show where she was watching a korean drama with japanese subtitles to practice reading Kanji.
 I thought it was brilliant due to all the sino-vocab overlap!

 I tried using the site for Korean subs to see if it would help me comprehend/reading the subs faster but I found it incredibly distracting since hanja is traditional characters (there’s a lot of stuff going with one character lol).
 I tried with kanji just in case but it was still distracting since it’s not 100% correct.
 Not only that, it was subs to YG treasure box on V-LIVE (it is subbed in MANY languages) which is very easy to understand anyway.
 I love hearing the incorrect Korean from the Japanese people lol.
 They direct-translate like crazy and they always correct their Korean in the subs.
 I usually make anywhere from 2-5 anki cards per episode.
 It’s not as challenging as SMTM or talk shows for obvious reasons.
 I am better off with hangeul-only subs for this situation.
 BTW Viki has a lot of dramas with korean and english subs and you can download the subs!